pivotal/docs-tap/cli-plugins/apps/install-apps-cli.hbs.md

 # Install Apps CLI plug-in

-This document describes how to install the Apps CLI plug-in.
+This topic describes how to install the Apps CLI plug-in.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Apps CLI plug-in.
 > For more information about profiles, see [About Tanzu Application Platform components and